YahooArchive/mojito-pipeline/README.md

 Subscribes to a subject-action event, triggering a callback everytime the specified subject receives the specified action.
 * subject `string` - The subject (either 'pipeline' or a mojit's id) that received the specified action.
 If '*' is specified then any subject is used.
 * action `string` - The action applied to the subject (see [event actions](#event-actions) below).
 * callback(event, data) `function` - The callback function that is called after the event is triggered.
 The callback has two arguments: an event object (see [event object](#event object) below), and any data associated with the event (see [event actions](#event-actions) below).
-Note this callback is called everytime the event is triggered, to limit the triggering to only once use [ac.pipeline.once](#api-once).
+Note this callback is called every time the event is triggered, to limit the triggering to only once use [ac.pipeline.once](#api-once).
 * returns subscription `object` - A subscription to the event, includes the method `unsubscribe` to stop listening to the event.

 ### Event Actions